Jump to:Page Content

-This fellowship was funded through a gift from the estate of renowned philanthropist Alan L. Gleitsman and recognizes students for their background or potential as activists.
+The Gleitsman Program in Leadership for Social Change was founded at HKS in 2007 through an endowed gift from the estate of philanthropist Alan L. Gleitsman to recognize students for their backgrounds or potential as activists.

 A living testament to the life and work of President John F. Kennedy, the Institute of Politics' mission is to inspire students to lead lives that are engaged in public service, politics and civic leadership.
 The IOP Alumni Scholarship furthers this mission by providing tuition to a Harvard College graduate who was actively engaged at the Institute of Politics during his/her undergraduate years and who has been accepted to the Kennedy School.

-Students may apply for the full-two year tuition and mandatory fees scholarship to the Kennedy School or if they have been accepted to a joint degree program at Harvard Law School or Harvard Business School, students may apply for a one-year scholarship to cover the cost of tuition and fees at the Kennedy School in pursuit of their MPP or MPA.
-The scholarship shall only be applied to uition and fees for the Kennedy School and cannot be used as payment for non-Harvard joint degree programs.
+Students may apply for the full-two year tuition and mandatory fees scholarship if they have been accepted to the Kennedy School.
+If they have been accepted to a joint degree program at Harvard Law School or Harvard Business School, students may apply for a one-year scholarship to cover the cost of tuition and fees at the Kennedy School in pursuit of their MPP or MPA.
+The scholarship shall only be applied to tuition and fees for the Kennedy School and cannot be used as payment for non-Harvard joint degree programs.

 The Shorenstein Center Scholarship in Media and Politics is awarded to an individual who has a proven interest in issues concerning digital media, journalism, politics and public policy.
 The scholarship will support a student who wishes to pursue graduate study in the field of media, politics and public policy.
 As a demonstration of their commitment, successful recipients should be professionally employed in the field (as a journalist or in the field of digital communication for a nonprofit, government agency or political entity) for three years after graduation.